pfaffe/lldb-eval/docs/bugs.md

     // lldb-eval : 0
     ```

-    *   Frequently reported by fuzzer
+    *   Prevented by UB detection mechanism in lldb-eval.
     *   Occasionally, LLDB reports `Execution was interrupted, reason: Exception
         0xc0000094 encountered at address 0x19c1f3b0105.
 The process has been
         returned to the state before expression evaluation.` This process may